Sonnet 479

 Oh would that I could stay Time’s wicked hand

-That he dare not disparage beauty so,
+That he not e’er disparage beauty so;

-Then flowers would bloom forever on the land
+Fair flowers would bloom forever on the land

 Such desecration I would staunchly spurn

-And beauty stay forever, not an hour,
+And radiance last forever, not an hour,

 Perhaps such might resides within my pen,